noanonkes/Hallucination-Detection-in-LLMs/baselines/README.md

-# Detecting Hallucinations in Large Language Model Generations using Graph Structures
+# Leveraging Graph Structures to Detect Hallucinations in Large Language Models

-Welcome to the GitHub repository for the research project conducted at the University of Amsterdam, focusing on "Detecting Hallucinations in Large Language Model Generations using Graph Structures This project explores approaches to enhance the trustworthiness of large language models by leveraging graph structures for the detection and mitigation of hallucinations.
+Welcome to the GitHub repository for the research project conducted at the University of Amsterdam, focusing on "Leveraging Graph Structures to Detect Hallucinations in Large Language Models This project explores approaches to enhance the trustworthiness of large language models by leveraging graph structures for the detection and mitigation of hallucinations.
 This README has the specifics on how to use the files regarding acquisition of baseline models.

 ## Training Baselines
 There is three baseline models available for training, MLP, Cross Encoder, and PCA.
 Based on the chosen parameters, you can choose the embedder to compute contextual embeddings, and save them for future use.
 All training is done on the tran set, validation is used for hyperparameter search, if desired, the best model is evaluated on the test set upon training completetion.